Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

+For balanced panels, our proposed estimator is algebraically equivalent to two simpler pooled estimation strategies.
+These alternative approaches are also suitable for repeated cross-section data or when cohort of birth plays the role of time.
+However, in unbalanced panels, these simpler strategies may yield inconsistent estimates for ATT.
+Therefore, our exposition primarily focuses on individual-level estimators, given their ability to accommodate unbalanced panels; these same pooled estimators, however, are how the FAT is obtained in balanced panels.

 Assume that $R=R_{i}$ and $q=q_{i}$ are constant across $i$ and focus on polynomial basis functions in Definition \ref{basisdef}.
-The first alternative way to obtain our proposed estimator, in this case, is to consider the cross-sectional averages $\overline{y}_{t}=\frac{1}{n}\sum_{i=1}^{n}y_{it}$ of the observed outcomes in time period $t$.
+The first alternative way to obtain our proposed estimator is to consider the cross-sectional averages $\overline{y}_{t}=\frac{1}{n}\sum_{i=1}^{n}y_{it}$ of the observed outcomes in time period $t$.
 Due to linearity of the forecasting procedure, we can rewrite:

 where ${\cal T}=\{\tau-R+1,\ldots,\tau\}$, and we suppress the dependence on $\tau$, $q$, $R$.
 Here, the cross-sectional averages for $t\leq\tau$ are used to obtain a forecast of the average counterfactual for $t=\tau+h$, which is then subtracted from the cross-sectional average observed at that time.